Before you apply for a start-up loan and grant

 A start-up loan for first-time buyers can be used to

-• buy a new or used home
+• buy a new or existing home

 • adapt or upgrade a home